GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/sidePanel/index.md

 ## Extension samples {: #examples }

-For more SidePanel API extensions demos, explore any of the following extensions:
+For more Side Panel API extensions demos, explore any of the following extensions:

 - [Site-specific side panel][sample-sp-google].
 - [Multiple side panels][sample-sp-multiple].